taishi-hashimoto/python-signalgenerator/README.md

-# signalgenerator
+# python-signalgenerator

-Simple signal generator (emulator).
+Simple signal generator (emulator) in Python.

 Currently it is more like a pulse generator...